Advancing Young Women in STEM

 Past Scholarship Recipients:

-Women remain underrepresented in the Science, Technology, Engineering and Math (STEM) professions and there is a need to close the gender gap and inspire the next generation of female innovators and leaders.
+Women remain underrepresented in the Science, Technology, Engineering, and Math (STEM) professions, and young women often have fewer STEM opportunities and less access to them.
 As a way to help address gender inequity in STEM, the New Mexico Out-of-School Time Network (NMOST) has created the Advancing Young Women in STEM Scholarships.
 NMOST’s goal is to give women interested in STEM the opportunity to pursue their passions and interests and work towards closing the gender gap in STEM.

 In 2018, scholarships helped three New Mexico women pursue their dreams in STEM fields.
-NMOST was able to increase the number of scholarships for 2019 to six, and from 2020 through 2023 NMOST raised enough funding to support 12 young women in pursuing their passion for STEM.
+NMOST was able to increase the number of scholarships for 2019 to six, and from 2020 through 2024 NMOST raised enough funding to support 12 young women in pursuing their passion for STEM.
+In 2024, for the first time, NMOST was able to award 12 scholarships all of $1,000 thanks to the generous support of our sponsors including Verisk Atmospheric and Environmental Research and the STEM Next Opportunity Fund.
 NMOST encourages you to donate to the scholarship fund to support women in STEM, building their confidence in themselves and their abilities, as well as motivating them to continue their work.

 Million Girls Moonshot